tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 base theme: classy
 {% endhighlight %}

 Classy is a brand new base theme that ships with Drupal core.
 All CSS classes were moved out of core template files and into Classy's as a way to a) contain, minimize, and organize default classes and b) give developers the option of not using Drupal's default classes without having to undo core.
-One can simply choose not to use Classy as a base class.
+One can simply choose not to use Classy as a base theme.

 Additionally, Classy's classes follow the BEM convention, making them less generic and more meaningful.
 Check out [this article](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for a great introduction to BEM.